Facebook Twitter Instagram

 Step 2 – Configure Sysstat

 By default Sysstat monitoring is disabled.
-To enable the sysstat monitoring, edit the configuration file in text editor:
+To enable the sysstat monitoring, edit the configuration file in a text editor:

 You need to Let’s enable the sysstat monitoring.
 Edit the following file and save it.